The Festival

 The community who make it happen

 The planning for Sea Salts and Sails starts a year ahead of the event.
-It’s logistically immense and sees over 90 dedicated volunteers from the village community coming together as a team, to share their diverse skills and passion.
+It’s logistically immense and sees around 200 dedicated volunteers from the village community coming together as a team, to share their diverse skills and passion.
 For your information, a few areas that need covering include: food and drink ordering, catering, chefs, craft demonstrations, marquees, set build ups, council, harbour commission and resident considerations, insurance, electrics, toilets, bins, recycling, catalogue production, flyers etc. Then there’s getting the boats here, entertaining the crews and the courses to plan and lay…

 In previous years, we have raised between and £4,000 – £6,000 per event, which was all donated to local charities.
 This is basically all the excess funds raised, after the event costs had been covered.
 This then allows a small working budget to kick the next festival.
 It’s tight but always worth it, when everything comes together and local charities really benefit.